 - Bake the pie for 40-50 minutes, or until the top is lightly browned.
 After the first 20 minutes of bake time, I place a pie crust shield on top of the pie to prevent the edges from browning too quickly.
 You can also tent a piece of aluminum foil over the whole pie if the top is browning too quickly.
 Remove finished pie from the oven and place on a wire rack to cool completely.
 The pie filling will set as it cools.

-- Slice and serve pie warm or at room temperature.
+- Sprinkle with sea salt (if using), then slice and serve pie.
 Top with whipped cream and chocolate shavings, if desired.
 Cover and store leftover pie at room temperature for 1-2 days or in the refrigerator for 4-5 days.